pygeo/pycmbs/README.md

 2. stable versions using pip
 3. developer version: https://github.com/pygeo/pycmbs

-The installation is easy, but not yet automatized.
-See INSTALL.md for further installation details.
+The installation is easy, but not yet fully automatized.
+See the documentation for further installation details.

 Documentation